 Trudeau Proposes Renter’s Bill of Rights to Navigate Canada’s Rental Market

-Canadian Prime Minister Justin Trudeau has proposed a new bill aimed at assisting young renters to secure affordable rentals, enhancing rental housing affordability amidst the housing crisis.
+Canadian Prime Minister Justin Trudeau has proposed a new bill aimed at assisting young renters to secure affordable rentals.
+It enhances rental housing affordability amidst the housing crisis.

 The proposed Renter’s Bill of Rights includes four key changes designed to address various challenges faced by tenants: